 - Blue lips or face

-In addition to individuals prevention measures, cancellations and closures are community-based interventions to help slow the spread of COVID-19 through “social distancing”.
-Social distancing or maintaining a minimum distance of 6 feet away from others is recommended at this point on a community level.
-The Governor’s Task Force and NC DHHS have provided additional mitigation guidance for all North Carolinians to take proactive steps to protect the health of our state as the number of COVID-19 cases increase.
-For more information, please see the answers to frequently asked questions issued by the NC DHHS or visit the following links for detailed mitigation guidance by industry.
+The Governor's Task Force and NC DHHS have provided additional mitigation guidance for all North Carolinians to take proactive steps to protect the health of our state as the number of COVID-19 cases increase.
+For more information, please visit the following links for detailed mitigation guidance by industry.

 - Businesses and Employers